o124/archlinux-virtualbox-host/README.md

 - if the RDP client machine is not the same as the Docker host machine,

-   - forward the `$VRDP` port from the Docker host machine:
+   - use a pre-configured SSH connection to forward the `$VRDP` port from the Docker host machine:

       ```shell
       ssh -NL <Client-Local-IP>:<Client-Local-VRDP>:<$VRDPIP>:<$VRDP> <Docker-host-machine>